LeoIvin/ImageClassficationAPI/README.md

 `pip install fastapi uvicorn[standard] pillow numpy tensorflow`

 3. Run the API:
-Save the provided code in a file (e.g., main.py).
+Save the provided code in a file (e.g., app.py).
 Open a terminal and run the following command:
-`uvicorn main:app --reload`
+`uvicorn app:app --reload`
 The API will be accessible at `http://127.0.0.1:8000`.

 # Usage